candytale55/web-dev-fundamentals-archive/README.md

 The card counting function **_cc_** takes a _card_ parameter, which can be a number or a string.
 The function increments or decrements the global count variable according to the card's value on a table of values and returns a string with the current count and the string "Bet" if the count is positive, or "Hold" if the count is zero or negative.

-Example Output
+Example Output:
 -3 Hold
  5 Bet

 ### Restrictions:
 * Do NOT reset count to 0 when value is 7, 8, or 9.